 When you go lube shopping, you’re going to find all sorts of options out there: flavored, natural, warming, tingling.
 These lubes can be fun, but be careful to look at the ingredients and test the pH value of over-the-counter products with litmus strips (like in science class).

 A healthy vagina should maintain a pH level of 3.5 to 4.5, so the lube you use should also be around the same level.
 However, keep in mind that many lubes don’t list the pH level on the packaging, so it may be hard to verify.

 Always pay attention to the ingredients listed.
 In fact, there are a few you may want to avoid because they may cause irritation or inflammation:

 - chlorhexidine gluconate

-Blau also suggests finding one that is paraben-, glycerin- and petroleum-free to minimize risk of infections.
-If you’re using condoms and toys, find a lube that is latex, rubber, and plastic-friendly.
+Blau also suggests finding one that’s free of parabens, glycerin, and petroleum to minimize the risk of infections.
+If you’re using condoms and toys, find a lube that’s latex-friendly, rubber-friendly, and plastic-friendly.

-And no matter your reasons for using lube, remember — it’s a simple and fun way to take your sex life to the next level.
+No matter your reasons for using lube, remember: It’s a simple and fun way to take your sex life to the next level.
 So go forth, and lube up!